gpslab/gpslab-controller/README.md

 input.setAttribute('name', 'date');
 input.setAttribute('data-control', 'form-date');

-document.getElementById('my-form').appendChild(input);
+// add element to document first
+// sometimes controls incorrectly works if you binding them before add element to a document document.getElementById('my-form').appendChild(input);
+// binding the controls
 Controller.bind(input);
 // or you can single bind specific element if you know for sure that there are no nested controls
 //Controller.singleBind(input);